Domaine la Taupe

 Bertjan Mol was born and raised in the Netherlands.
 In 1999 on a trip to France, he tasted his first natural wine.
 It was a revelation, and led him to create Bruutwijn, one of the first companies in the Netherlands to import natural wines.

-As things progress in the way they do, Bert decided he wanted to have a go at making wine himself.
-Aware that Bruno Allion (whose wines he imported) was looking to retire, he proposed an offer, and Bruno agreed to let him take over a portion of his Domaine.
+As things progress in the way they do, Bert and his wife Nicole, decided they wanted to have a go at making wine themselves.
+Aware that Bruno Allion (whose wines he imported) was looking to retire, they proposed an offer, and Bruno agreed to let them take over a portion of his Domaine.